 The contact owns a 2015 Jeep Cherokee.
 The contact received notification of NHTSA campaign number: 16V529000 (power train); however, the part to do the repair was unavailable.
 The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
 The manufacturer was made aware of the issue.
 The contact had not experienced a failure.

 The contact owns a 2015 Jeep Cherokee.
-The contact received notification of NHTSA campaign number: 16V529000 (power train).
-However, the part to do the repair was not available.
+The contact received notification of NHTSA campaign number: 16V529000 (power train); however, the part for the recall repair was unavailable.
 The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
-The contact had not experienced a failure.
+The vehicle would not accelerate more than 15 mph.
+When the vehicle was placed in drive, it would activate the dtc.
+The approximate failure mileage was 42,000.
+The manufacturer was made aware of the failure.
 VIN tool confirms parts not available.

 The contact owns a 2015 Jeep Cherokee.
-The contact received notification of NHTSA campaign number: 16V529000 (power train); however, the part needed to repair the vehicle was unavailable.
+The contact received notification of NHTSA campaign number: 16V529000 (power train); however, the parts to do the repair were unavailable.
 The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
-The manufacturer was notified of the issue.
+The manufacturer was not notified of the issue.
 The contact had not experienced a failure.
+VIN tool confirms parts not available.

 The contact owns a 2015 Jeep Cherokee.
-The contact received notification of NHTSA campaign number: 16V529000 (power train) however, the part to do the repair was unavailable.
+The contact received notification of NHTSA campaign number: 16V529000 (power train); however, the part for the recall repair was unavailable.
 The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
-The contact had not experienced a failure.
-The VIN was not available.
-Parts distribution disconnect.
+While driving approximately 20 mph, the vehicle stalled and lost power.
+The battery warning indicator illuminated.
+The contact had to coast the vehicle to the side of the road and restart the vehicle.
+The approximate failure mileage was 24,000.
+The manufacturer was not made aware of the failure.
+VIN tool confirms parts not available.

 A D V E R T I S E M E N T S